Skip to contents

 plot

-If TRUE (the default), and a dataset is supplied, displays a plot which can be used to explore the functional form of each covariate in the specified model if there is evidence of model mis-specification; use plot = FALSE to disable the plot
+If TRUE (the default), and a dataset is supplied, displays a plot which can be used to explore the functional form of each covariate in the specified model; use plot = FALSE to disable the plot

 message